Querent-ai/querent-docs/querent/docs/guides/retriever_traversar_review.md

 The semantic data fabric overlays contextually aware embeddings to create a structured, interconnected representation of your data.
 This fabric not only enhances retrieval capabilities but also supports advanced graph traversal techniques for deeper insights.

 ![Semantic Data Fabric](../assets/get-started/Seamantic_data_fabric.png)
-*This image represents a 2D plot of contextually aware vectors as interconnected points in the semantic data fabric.*
+*A voronoi point map to represent a 2D plot of contextually aware vectors as interconnected points in the semantic data fabric.*
 <br>

 #### Key Features: